 Different practices, consistent encouragement

-“I decided to come to the Netherlands as the programme at NHL Stenden is so unique in focusing on teaching in international education.
+“I decided to come to the Netherlands as the focus on teaching in international education makes the programme at NHL Stenden so unique.
 So far, I’ve had internships (what we call teaching practice at ITESS) in Qatar, Germany and the US.
 It’s given me a broad experience base and helped me become more aware of the differences in educational practices between cultures.
 For each teaching practice, I’ve had a mentor with a different approach to education and this has helped give me a huge toolbox of methodology.
 And each time I’ve been encouraged to do as much as I can, even teaching whole lessons in my first year and planning a week of classes for several grades in my third year.”

 Insights and understanding